helium/HIP/0009-non-helium-hotspots.md

 - A hotspot must satisfy the below minimum criteria to enter Level 2:
     * It must be a Level 1 hotspot for X number of blocks.
     * Issue an `assert_location` transaction by incurring a $40 USD data credit burn fee.
-    * Witness sufficient number of PoC challenges involving Level 3 hotspots.
+    * Witness sufficient number of PoC challenges involving Level 3 and above hotspots.
 - A hotspot at Level 2 gains access to participate in PoC challenges (become a member in the PoC path).

 ### Level 3: Gaining PoC challenge priviledges